gomesals/Grib/README.md

 I'm working to write this.
 I hope you understand ;).

-# Note
-I'm not sure if it is well explained, but there is a sample folder that I truly hope it helps you. ;)

 # License
 This library is licensed under the MIT License (http://opensource.org/licenses/MIT).